Urhobo people: Indigenous government and politics

-The Urhobos are organized into two different political kingdoms, gerontocracies and plutocracies.

-A gerontocracy is a government run by elders, based on the age-grade-system, while a plutocracy is governed by the rich and wealthy, with some elements of gerontocracy.
-Although it is not clear which kingship is older among the kingdoms, their developments reached a peak in the 1940s and 50s.

-The Urhobo government structure occurs at two levels, kingdom and town.

 The people are organized either by elders or by the wealthy.

 Urhobo indigenous governments have an Ovie (king), who is the highest political figure.
 The Ovie is the symbol of the kingdoms' culture and royal predecessors.
 His Councillors consist of the Otota (speaker), and the Ohonvwore or Okakuro, addressed collectively as Ilorogun (singular: Olorogun).
 Other title holders are the executioners (Ikoikpokpo), and the warriors (Ogbu).
 Other political titles are specific to the different kingdoms.
 The judicial system places a clear distinction between civil and criminal offenses.

-The queen, is called Ovieya, and her children are known as Ọmọ Ovie.
+The queen is called Ovieya, and her children are known as Ọmọ Ovie.
 Presently, this name is given to children without royal heritage.
 Some Urhobo cultural divisions adopted titles other than Ovie.
 For example, the Okpe call their traditional ruler Orodje, Okere-Urhobo call theirs Orosuen, Agbarho uses Osuivie, Orogun use Okpara-Uku" (mainly due to their proximity with Ukwuani people), and the Urhobos in the Olomu Kingdom call their king Ohworode.
 Some southern Urhobo clans and communities also practice the Odio system, which is widespread in the Isoko region.